htachoires/Set-Home-Waypoints/README.md

 **Set Home & Waypoints** allows players to set a home and waypoints.
 The development was focused on user experience (autocomplete, key bind, command feedback, colors…).
 This mod is configurable on both client and server side.

+**Note:** Forge for 1.12.2 Minecraft version is not maintained anymore, I will tend to not update this version has the development environment become deprecated with errors.

 ### 4 commands to master the mod

 ![commands-shw.png](images/commands-shw.png)